frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/stock-inventory/purchase-receipt.md

 #### Adding value to your Items post Purchase Receipt:

-Some times, certain expenses that add value to your purchased Items are known only after sometime.
-Common example is if you are importing the Items, you will come to know of Customs Duty etc only when your “Clearing Agent” sends you a bill.
+Some times, certain expenses that add value to your purchased Items are known only after a while.
+Common example is, if you are importing the Items, you will come to know of Customs Duty etc only when your “Clearing Agent” sends you a bill.
 If you want to attribute this cost to your purchased Items, you will have to use the Landed Cost Wizard.
 Why “Landed Cost”?
 Because it represents the charges that you paid when it landed in your possession.